-(e) The State Superintendent of Education shall appoint a committee of no more than 21 members, consisting of parents, teachers, school administrators, assessment experts, and regional superintendents of schools, to review, on an ongoing basis, the content and design of the assessment, the collective results of the assessment as measured against kindergarten-readiness standards, and other issues involving the assessment as identified by the committee.
+(e) The State Superintendent of Education shall appoint a committee of no more than 21 members, including parents, teachers, school administrators, assessment experts, regional superintendents of schools, state policy advocates, early childhood administrators, and other stakeholders, to review, on an ongoing basis, the content and design of the assessment, the collective results of the assessment as measured against kindergarten-readiness standards, and other issues involving the assessment as identified by the committee.

 The committee shall make periodic recommendations to the State Superintendent of Education and the General Assembly concerning the assessments.